SimonDiff/devs-cv-typography-guidelines/README.md

 This generalization of the left-alignment principle starts with an exception: **your contact info**.
 Those are short strings that would leave a whole lot of emptiness if stacked vertically.
 You definitely _can_ horizontally align them in a two-column layout, but you’re otherwise excused.

-![Acceptable example of center-aligned contact info](assets/images/Contact_Center_ACCEPTABLE.png) *If you can stop there, your contact info could be centered*
+![Acceptable example of center-aligned contact info](assets/images/Contact_Center_ACCEPTABLE.png) *If you can stop at that, your contact info could be centered*

-![Better example of left-aligned contact info](assets/images/Contact_Left_DO.png) *You can still align everything left, if willing to play around with your layout*
+![Better example of left-aligned contact info](assets/images/Contact_Left_DO.png) *You can still align everything to the left, if you are willing to play around with your layout*

 For everything else: **if it’s on the same hierarchy level, it should sit at the same distance from the left margin**.
 The one remaining troublemaker will be your **employment dates**, which I’m guessing you’ve placed on the same line as your job title or employer.
 Depending on your layout, they’ll often look cleaner either left-aligned as far right as they can go or properly separated using a right-aligned tab stop (or `Shift+Tab`).

 ![Positive example of right-aligned employment dates](assets/images/Date_Right_Tab_Stop_DO.png) *Shift+Tab will push any remaining text to the right.
-Dates won't be perfectly aligned, but "good enough" can be acceptable*
+Dates won't be perfectly aligned, but "good enough" can be acceptable in this case*

 ![Negative example of in-line employment dates](assets/images/Date_DONT.png) *Don't differentiate dates with styling only.
 They will be hard to pin down*